TheSteveRizzo/EmeraldsCORE/README.md

 ### Developer Notes:
 #####
-When implementing a feature or doing *any* type of major code changes, create a SEPARATE BRANCH of the project.
+When implementing a feature or doing *any* type of major code changes, create a SEPARATE FORK of the project.
 Once it is completed, tested, and verified, a PULL REQUEST can be made to merge the new project into the master branch of the original project.
+Please use the template provided to describe the features or changes being made.

 -----